newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-2-cds.md

 :::callout{ showHeader="true" headerText="What if I don't complete this registration?" showIcon="false" calloutType="conditional" }

-You cannot legally dispense, prescribe, or store any schedule of CDS.
+You cannot legally dispense, prescribe, or store CDS and may be subject to severe legal consequences and fines.

 :::